-Our study estimates the impact of the pandemic on the accumulation and allocation of human capital, and projects its consequences for intergenerational persistence of education and equality of educational opportunities in Latin America, one of the most affected regions worldwide in terms of COVID-19 deaths and economic costs (IMF, 2020; ECLAC, 2020).
+Our study estimates the impact of the pandemic on the accumulation and allocation of human capital, and projects, for the first time to the best of our knowledge, its consequences for intergenerational persistence of education and equality of educational opportunities in Latin America, one of the most affected regions worldwide in terms of COVID-19 deaths and economic costs (IMF, 2020; ECLAC, 2020).
 In November 2020, around eight months after the beginning of the pandemic, 97% of children in the region were still out of classrooms (UNICEF, 2020).
 Acevedo et al. (2020) estimate that due to the situation educational exclusion in the region could increase by 15%.
 To estimate the effects on intergenerational persistence, we proceed in three steps.
-First, using data on parents and children's education from Latinobarometro, a representative survey including 18 Latin American countries, and the standard methods to measure intergenerational persistence, we estimate the slope coefficient, correlation coefficient, and rank correlation for the most recent pre-pandemic cohort available (i.e. individuals born between 1987 and 1994) extending the analysis of Neidhöfer et al. (2018)1.
-Second, taking into account school closures and eventual reopenings, several indicators of offline and online learning, as well as other relevant characteristics, we simulate the heterogeneous impact by family background of COVID-19 school closures and other shocks on school achievements of these individuals.
+First, using data on parents and children's education from Latinobarometro, a representative survey including 18 Latin American countries, and the standard methods to measure intergenerational persistence, we estimate the slope coefficient, correlation coefficient, and rank correlation for the most recent pre-pandemic cohort available (i.e. individuals born between 1987 and 1994) extending the analysis of Neidhöfer et al. (2018).
+Second, taking into account school closures and eventual re-openings, several indicators of offline and online learning, as well as other relevant characteristics, we simulate the heterogeneous impact by family background of COVID-19 school closures and other shocks on school achievements of these individuals.
 This step generates a counterfactual scenario.
 Third, we proceed to re-estimate the slope coefficient, correlation coefficient, and rank correlation for the counterfactual "post-pandemic" scenario.
 Additionally, we estimate the high-school completion rates for children of low- and high-educated parents for the observed and the counterfactual scenario and proceed to compare the two.

 To the best of our knowledge, this study is the first to quantify and compare the long-term implications of the pandemic on educational attainment and intergenerational mobility in a unified framework for a large set of countries.
 Our findings show that, despite that educational mitigation policies were able to partly reduce learning losses in some countries, the pandemic puts at risk the educational attainments of the most vulnerable and equality of opportunity.
-The average slope coefficient of intergenerational education persistence could rise by 7% from a regional average of 0.36 to 0.39.
-Furthermore, the likelihood of children from low educated families to complete high-school could fall by 20 percentage points or more, reversing decades of progress made in Latin America in terms of access to education among children from disadvantaged households.
+The likelihood of children from low educated families to complete high-school could fall by 20 percentage points or more, reversing decades of progress made in Latin America in terms of access to education among children from disadvantaged households, and the average slope coefficient of intergenerational education persistence could rise by 7% from a regional average of 0.36 to 0.39.